Scheduling, Training, and Fees

 Resource personnel are generally available 9:30 AM – 5:30 PM, Monday through Friday.
 Their hours can be extended (with 24-hour advance notice) until 7:30 PM or beyond to accommodate individual experiments.
 Requests for hours extended beyond 7:30 PM will be considered on a case-by-case basis.

-User-friendly analysis instruments are available to Wistar personnel only, and may be scheduled through the Wistar Intranet.
-You will need a valid username and password to access the Flow Cytometry Calendar.
+User-friendly analysis instruments are available to Wistar personnel only, and may be scheduled through the iLab reservation system.
+You will need a valid Wistar email username and password to access the Flow Cytometry Calendar.
 These instruments are available to only those who have received approval from the facility – contact the facility for details.
-You may view, but not schedule or modify sorting appointments here as well.
+You may view and submit a request for cell sorting or facility-assisted analysis; requests are reviewed and you will be notified once accepted.

-Scheduling appointments for operator-assisted analysis or any sorting may be done in person (Room W364) or by telephone (215-898-3811*).
-E-mail is not an acceptable method for making these appointments.
-All appointments must be confirmed by one of the operators.
-Consulting/training or other inquiries may be made via email.
+Scheduling requests for facility-assisted analysis or any sorting may be submitted via the iLab system (Wistar only), or done in person (Room W364) or by telephone (215-898-3811*).
+All appointments must be confirmed or approved by facility personnel.
+Training or consultation requests can be made as well, in a similar fashion.

 * University of Pennsylvania investigators must dial all 10 digits when calling Wistar.